Pigeonhole protocol specification

 After processing the command, the courier then overwrites the temporary stream with tombstones.

-Temporary Stream data format
+Temporary stream data format

 Each box in the temporary stream is a serialized CopyStreamElement.